-Kids can teach us a lot of things.
+Kids can teach us many things.
 I know mine have — and not just after they became adults.
-They taught me about being totally open, no preconceived notions; I wish they were close by to keep reminding me of that lesson.
-They taught me about tough-love, being consistent and how loving someone as much as we loved them can sometimes hurt, deeply.
-And they taught me joy beyond words.
+They taught me about being open, no preconceived notions; I wish they were close by to keep reminding me of that lesson.
+They taught me about tough-love, being consistent, and how loving someone as much as we loved them can sometimes hurt deeply.
+And they give me joy beyond words.

-A colleague, Marty Bozarth, shared with me a lesson his young daughter taught him recently while at a Halloween party, and he gave me permission to share the story.
-Here it is as he shared it with me, with a few minor clarifications for you:
+A colleague, Marty Bozarth, shared a lesson his young daughter taught him recently while they were at a Halloween party, and he permitted me to share the story.
+Here it is, as he shared it with me, with a few minor clarifications for you.
+Here's Marty:

 Emmi decides at this point that she is going to win the pumpkin carving contest.
-She believes it completely.
-I think she actually knew it.
+She fully believes it.
+I think she knew it.
 So first, she sidles up to the Dad who is hosting the party.
 We only know him a little bit.
-Emmi announces that her pumpkin is done, and wants to know when the judging starts.
-The Dad bends down and explains that there isn’t a contest, and that all the pumpkins look really great, and compliments her on a nice job.
-OK, so at this point, there are a couple of obstacles standing between her and her dream for the evening: first, the other pumpkins have primarily been carved by high school and older kids, and are quite good, and second, there never was any contest.
-Any rational person would have run off to play hide and go seek with the other kids.
+Emmi announces that her pumpkin is done and wants to find out when the judging starts.
+The Dad bends down and explains that there isn’t a contest and that all the pumpkins look great, and compliments her on an excellent job.
+OK, so at this point, there are a couple of obstacles standing between her and her dream for the evening: first, high school and older kids carved the other pumpkins, and second, there never was any contest.
+Any rational person would have run off to play hide and go-seek with the other kids.

 Instead, Emmi looks up at the Dad and says, “Where’s the lady with the black shirt and the big earrings?”
 As Emmi has discerned, this is the Wife of the house.
-Emmi walks up to the Wife, and again announces that her pumpkin is done, and wants to know when the judging starts.
-I don’t know exactly what happened next, and I should find out.
+Emmi walks up to the Wife and again announces that she has finished her pumpkin.
+And she wants to know when the judging starts.
+I don’t know what happened next, exactly, and I should find out.
 What I do know is that about 20 minutes later, Emmi comes running over, breathless, and tells us that she won first place in the pumpkin carving contest, along with a couple of her young friends.
 Emmi won first place for most original, one friend won first place for scariest, and another friend won first place for most creative.

-An hour or so later, we are walking home from the party, and Emmi has this giant witches head, inside a glass globe, under her arm.
-She tells us that this is the prize for first place and she gets to keep it for the next year!
+An hour or so later, as we walk home from the party, we notice that Emmi has this giant witches head, inside a glass globe, under her arm.
+She tells us that this is the prize for winning first place and she gets to keep it for the next year!
 She couldn’t be prouder of what she achieved.
 We couldn’t be prouder of the little girl in our family who laughs in the face of “no.”